 Based in Morton-on-Swale, North Yorkshire, here’s a little bit about me.
 I have for many years had a passion for photography.
 Primarily a landscape photographer, I am inspired by the landscape, colours and shapes that surround us in the world in which we live, sometimes looking inwards too for a more intimate and closer view.
 I am an active member of the Royal Photographic Society and involve myself in the Landscape Group and the Digital Imaging Group.
 In May 2023 I was accredited with the Licentiate Distinction from the RPS.
 As part of my involvement with the RPS I design, layout and oversee the print and mailing of Landscape, the Landscape Group Magazine.

 Other things that keep me occupied besides photography are cycling and website design.
 Recent projects have been for two artists, a small charity and a Camera Club.
-Ideally these are set up so they can be managed by the site owners themselves, so I’m not responsible for the content, however I do maintain and update the Northallerton Camera Club site.

 Based in Bristol, UK the Royal Photographic Society is a charity that exists to increase the knowledge and understanding of photography.
 It helps to promote the highest standards of achievement in photography, and to encourage the public appreciation of photography.